Noise and the HSP: A Common Source of Overstimulation

 Noise Sensitivity Is Often an Inherent Part of Being an HSP

 In her self-test for high sensitivity, Dr. Elaine Aron includes a number of questions that relate directly to the issue of being sensitive to noise.

 First of all, if you combine the idea that an HSP is "easily overwhelmed by strong sensory input" and seems "to be aware of subtleties in their environment," a high level of awareness of sounds is simply a natural extension of the core trait.

-In addition, one item on Dr. Aron's sensitivity inventory literally reads "I am made uncomfortable by loud noises," and a total of six other questions directly or indirectly addresses the issue of noticing, being bothered by or startled by various sounds... suggesting that noise sensitivity is very much part of the trait.
+In addition, one item on Dr. Aron's sensitivity inventory literally reads, "I am made uncomfortable by loud noises," and a total of six other questions directly or indirectly address the issue of noticing, being bothered by or startled by various sounds... suggesting that noise sensitivity is very much part of the trait.